versioninfo()Biostat/Biomath M257 Homework 6

 # first column intercept, remaining entries iid std normal

-= Matrix{Float64}(undef, ns[i], p)
+X = Matrix{Float64}(undef, ns[i], p)

-X :, 1] .= 1
+X[:, 1] .= 1

-X[@views Distributions.rand!(Normal(), X[:, 2:p])
+@views Distributions.rand!(Normal(), X[:, 2:p])

 # first column intercept, remaining entries iid std normal

-= Matrix{Float64}(undef, ns[i], q)
+Z = Matrix{Float64}(undef, ns[i], q)

-Z :, 1] .= 1
+Z[:, 1] .= 1

-Z[@views Distributions.rand!(Normal(), Z[:, 2:q])
+@views Distributions.rand!(Normal(), Z[:, 2:q])

 # generate y

-= X * βtrue .+ Z * (Ltrue * randn(q)) .+ σtrue * randn(ns[i])
+y = X * βtrue .+ Z * (Ltrue * randn(q)) .+ σtrue * randn(ns[i])

-y # form a LmmObs instance
+# form a LmmObs instance

-= LmmObs(y, X, Z)
+obsvec[i] = LmmObs(y, X, Z)

 # form a LmmModel instance

-For later comparison with other software, we save the data into a text file lmm_data.csv
+lmm = LmmModel(obsvec);For later comparison with other software, we save the data into a text file lmm_data.csv.
+Do not put this file in Git.
+It takes 245.4MB storage.

-isfile("lmm_data.csv") && filesize("lmm_data.csv") == 245369685) ||
+(isfile("lmm_data.csv") && filesize("lmm_data.csv") == 245369685) ||

-(open("lmm_data.csv", "w") do io
+open("lmm_data.csv", "w") do io

-= size(lmm.data[1].X, 2)
+p = size(lmm.data[1].X, 2)

-p = size(lmm.data[1].Z, 2)
+q = size(lmm.data[1].Z, 2)

-q # print header
+# print header

 print(io, "ID,Y,")